 If you're installation includes HF coverage, and you drive a hybrid vehicle, change your plans!
 If you want to know why, read the highlighted article.

-Before we get started, there is one more thought to keep in mind.
-Taking any one comment, statement, or condition, out of one context, and applying it to another, will always give you the wrong answer.
+Lastly, taking any one comment, statement, or condition, out of one context, and applying it to another, will always give you the wrong answer!
 A good example of this is the term, ground!
 In other words, one form of ground, doesn't mean it is another form of ground.
 And, as pointed out in the highlighted article, the hardest of all the various grounds to understand, is the idea of what is, or what isn't, a ground plane.
 One thing for sure, calling it a counterpoise gets you off on the wrong

 If you haven't purchased a mobile transceiver, don't!
 At least until you have investigated all of the aspects of your intended selection.
 And just because your best pal bought a specific model, doesn't mean you should, as everyone's taste and take is different.